lethal-lisa/Nightcrawler/doc/nstspecs.md

 ## MOV Node Layout
 These are nodes that contain addresses to other NSC nodes, and optionally can branch to alternative scenes based on the game's state flags being met.
+Addresses can be set to zero if it is desired for the player to not be able to move in a direction.

 - byte (char) [4] : Magic "MOV".
 - uint16          : Required story flags to use alt addresses.